Lanchu2hen9/CCLanchuBlog/posts/JavascriptConceptReview.md

 ## Example:

 Honestly there's like different older versions of modular coding, and this is a whole ass rabbit hole[^5] you can dive down into.
 If you see some modular coding with `const greet = require('./book.js');` syntax, that's probably the older version of modular coding.
-I think the "ES Modules" syntax is the standardised way of modular way of coding.
-The below example is from ChatGPT:
+The below examples are called ES modules.
+(Short for ECMAScript Modules.)

 ### Export statement: